Jaymon/Mingo/sfMingoPlugin/README.txt

           host:       localhost:27017
         mingo_orm:
           interface:  mingo_db_sqlite
           name:       DATABASE_NAME

-With the above config, any Foo instances (or children of Foo) would use mongo, and everything else would use sqlite.
+With the above config, any Foo instances (or children that inherit from Foo) would use mongo, and everything else would use sqlite.